-- Any revision that is already included in a version.
+- All revisions that are already included in a version.

-- Any tagged revision.
-A tagged revision is a revision that you have explicitly marked for any reason whatsoever.
+- All tagged revisions: A tagged revision is a revision that you have explicitly marked for any reason whatsoever.

 To support the entire lifecycle of applications within a single, seamless environment, DigitalSuite provides for one-click deployment and automated configuration.
 The deployment of an application spans development, staging, and production.
 For this purpose, DigitalSuite distinguishes between three execution modes denoting the environment in which a specific version of the application is running: Test mode, Acceptance mode, or Live mode.

 Initial development activities include designing and building the application.
 This already includes regular tests by the development team.
 The work of the development team is completed by creating the first version of the application.